Hydrocephalus Glossary

 Alzheimer's disease

 A disease of the nervous system.
-Mostly the effects are of cognitive imparements, often agitation and emotional outbursts occur.
-Memory is often affected, this leads to confusion due to difficulty remembering everyday tasks.
+Mostly the effects are of cognitive impairments, agitation and emotional outbursts often occur.
+Memory is often affected; this leads to confusion due to the difficulty of remembering everyday tasks.
 In later stages there is widespread atrophy of the brain.

 aneurysm